MicrosoftDocs/power-platform/power-platform/alm/solution-layers-alm.md

    :::image type="content" source="media/component-merge-top-wins2.png" alt-text="Active layer introduced on top of the base layer":::

-In this situation, the custom column’s length can be changed up to a maximum of 150 characters during app run time.
+In this situation, app users can save up to 150 characters in the custom text column at app run time.

 ### Solution update and upgrade merge behavior